lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

    from which both the expanded private key and public key can be derived using ML-DSA.KeyGen_internal(xi).

-2. The expandedKey format contains the full expanded private key that was derived from the seed.
+2. The expandedKey format contains the expanded private key that was derived from the seed.

-3. The both format contains both the seed and expanded key, allowing for for interoperability, some that may want to use and retain the seed, others that may only support expanded keys.
+3. The both format contains both the seed and expanded key, allowing for for interoperability; some may want to use and retain the seed and others may only support expanded keys.

 When encoding an ML-DSA private key in a OneAsymmetricKey object, any of these three formats may be used, though the seed format is RECOMMENDED